 10. Pink candle; pink stole; pink chasuble; pink walls throughout the vicarage.

-Wherever you are on the Advent-pink scale, Happy Third Sunday in Advent.
+Wherever you are on the Advent-aware scale, Happy Third Sunday in Advent.